Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 \subsection{Mechanical mode}

 Our chips were the same size as an AFM cantilever chip, making it easy to load them into commercial AFM for mechanical characterization of the cantilever.
-For the design with nominal cantilever width \SI{40}{\micro\meter}, length \SI{50}{\micro\meter} and thickness \SI{600}{\nano\meter}, the optical leaver detector in our AFM had sufficient bandwidth to detect the fundamental bending mode.
-We measured 60 chips, detecting the thermal fluctuations at room temperature in ambient conditions and fitting to a Lorentzian lineshape.
-We found that $\omega_m$ decreases with the increasing radial distance $D$ from the center of the wafer, as shown in Fig.~\ref{fig:mechanical_resonances}.
-The observed trend and considerable scatter for chips near the edge might be explained by non-uniform etching conditions across the wafer.
-To some extent, one could optimize the mask design and adjust the dimensions of the cantilever to compensate for this effect.
-Using the mean value of \SI{641 \pm 42}{\kilo\hertz} and adjusting the Young's modulus of our Si-N plate to \SI{208}{\giga\pascal}, we find good agreement between the mechanical simulation presented in Sec.~\ref{sec:mechanical_design} and experiment.
+For the design with nominal cantilever width \SI{40}{\micro\meter}, length \SI{50}{\micro\meter} and thickness \SI{600}{\nano\meter}, the optical lever detector in our AFM had sufficient bandwidth to detect the fundamental bending mode.
+We measured 60 chips from one wafer, detecting the thermal fluctuations at room temperature in ambient conditions and fitting them to a Lorentzian lineshape.
+We found that $\omega_{m}$ decreases with the increasing radial distance $D$ from the center of the wafer, as shown in Fig.~\ref{fig:mechanical_resonances}, probably due to non-uniform etching conditions across the wafer.
+To some extent, one could change the mask design and adjust the dimensions of the cantilever to compensate for this effect.
+Using the mean value of \SI{641 \pm 42}{\kilo\hertz} and adjusting the Young's modulus of our Si-N plate to \SI{208}{\giga\pascal}, we find good agreement between the mechanical simulation and experiment.